tantic/redmine_asap_docker/README.md

 Go to the url http://localhost:3000

+Adapt the port number to the one set in the .env file

 # Administration

-By default Redmine is in public mode which is not supported yet by the plugins.
+By default Redmine is in public mode (no authentication) which is not supported yet by the plugins.

 First, you need to configure private mode.
 Go to the url http://localhost:3000/admin